Zweihorn/macports-test/README.md

 ### forked-daapd 25.0
 Starting with version 25.0 the [forked-daapd media server](https://github.com/ejurgensen/forked-daapd/releases) is certainly aimed at an installation on macOS (using MacPorts) but is yet not available at MacPorts.
 My goal is to make a *forked-daapd v25.0 port* available.

-Unfortunately, a recent incompatibility between *gperf* and *gindent* is a main obstacle to get the experimental forked-daapd  port established as both are required dependencies.
-Please refer to the MacPorts Ticket "[#54466 assigned defect - gindent @2.2.11: build fails](https://trac.macports.org/ticket/54466)" for background information.
-There is a workaround procedure by downgrading gperf, building gindent, and then upgrading gperf again.
-However, you would have to follow the more cumbersome procedure as detailed by the [MacPorts Wiki: How to install an older version of a port](https://trac.macports.org/wiki/howto/InstallingOlderPort) if you could not reactivate a prior gperf @3.0.4 install.
+Unfortunately, I found several obstacles in [available MacPorts ports](https://www.macports.org/ports.php) required by while developing the experimental forked-daapd Portfile:

+- [X] *gperf 3.1* - GNU perfect hash generator
+  - cannot be installed in its recent version due to a incompatibility between *gperf* and *gindent* causing a broken build (see *gperf @3.0.4* above)
+  - workaround available
+- [ ] *avahi 0.6.32* - implementation of the DNS Service Discovery and mDNS for Zeroconf Networking
+  - cannot be installed due to a "Undefined symbols for architecture x86_64" failure
+  - open

-Most if not all of the newly formed ports for forked-daapd listed below were installed successfuly on the commandline via the *port install* command on my current macOS Sierra 10.12.6 environment with XCode 8.3.3 and MacPorts 2.4.1 and are awaiting inclusion and testing with this version 25.0 of the forked-daapd media server now.
+On the positive side, most if not all of the newly formed ports for forked-daapd listed below were installed successfuly on the commandline via the *port install* command on my current macOS Sierra 10.12.6 environment with XCode 8.3.3 and MacPorts 2.4.1 and are awaiting inclusion and testing with this version 25.0 of the forked-daapd media server now.
 There will be several commits of *Portfiles* which hopefuly become new official ports to the MacPorts project after the testing with forked-daapd is completed.

 ### antlr3-no-st3
 There is an official antlr3 3.2 Portfile available (see above) but this does not meet the forked-daapd requirements.